Raj-Mahesh/projects/README.md

 # projects
-This is the list of all projects that I have implemented in C language.
+This is the list of all projects that I have implemented